 - Have access to interesting and qualified mentors

 - Hear of opportunities to obtain bilingual summer employment or other work opportunities

-The Ottawa Local Forum is to be held at the University of Ottawa on a school day, between October 23 and 27, 2017.
+The Toronto Local Forum is to be held on a school day, between April 1st and April 15th, 2018.

 Scope of project